9r3i/9r3i/readme.md

 # Who is 9r3i?

-9r3i is similiar to grey, means my former name is grey montgoméry.
+9r3i is similiar to grey, means his former name is grey montgoméry.
 Now known as Abu Ayyub a.k.a.
-Luthfie Al Anshary.
+Luthfie Al Ansháry.
 Nobody, he is absolutely nobody.
 Alhamdulillaah...